MelTheDead/RegoleUI/README.md

 # RegoleUI
-a UI that when you do / rules gives you all the rules (fixed)
+a UI that when you do /regole gives you all the rules (fixed)